DenisDMU/dotnet-tcp/README.md

 ### Configuration

-1. Configure the MongoDB connection in your settings file:
+1. Configure the MongoDB connection in your settings file (rename database.exemple.json to database.json):

     ```json
     {